sujalkamble007/Multi-agent-AI-System/README.md

 - The system is robust: if Redis is not running, file-based logging always works and the system never crashes.

 ---

+## 🛡️ Error Handling & Validation (NEW)
+- The system now provides clear error messages for unsupported or unknown formats.
+- All agents validate extracted fields and flag missing or invalid data.
+- Validation errors are included in the output as a string under `validation_errors`.
+- Corrupt files or extraction failures are logged with descriptive error messages.

+---